lvgl/docs_old/en/overview/object.md

 ### Create - delete objects

 In LittlevGL objects can be created and deleted dynamically in run-time.
 It means only the currently created objects consume RAM.
-For example, if you need a chart you can create it when required and delete it when it is not visible or necessary.
+For example, if you need a chart, you can create it when required and delete it when it is not visible or necessary.

 Every objects type has its own **create** function with a unified prototype.
 It needs two parameters:
-- a pointer the parent object.
+- A pointer the parent object.
 To create a screen give *NULL* as parent.
-- optionally a pointer to an other object with the same type to copy it.
-Can be *NULL* to not copy an other object.
+- Optionally, a pointer to copy object with the same type to copy it.
+This copy object can be *NULL* to not perform the copy operation.

-Independently from the object type a common variable type `lv_obj_t` is used.
+Independently from the object type, a common variable type `lv_obj_t` is used.
 This pointer can be used later to set or get the attributes of the object.

 The create functions look like this: